Dōkyūsei

 Dōkyūsei (同級生) is an erotic dating sim visual novel.
 Originally released in 1992 by ELF Corporation for the PC-98, it became a foundational title in the dating sim genre and spawned a video game series.

 A heavily altered 1999 Windows port was the basis of a 2021 remake, which received English and Chinese releases in 2022.
 A Game Boy Color mahjong game with Dōkyūsei characters, Jankyusei (雀級生), was released in 2001.

+Plot

+Set in a fictional Japanese town during the final summer vacation before high school graduation, the player controls a male student (default name is Takurou) who has spent the first half of summer working part-time and now has four remaining weeks to create lasting memories.
+With no fixed linear storyline, the game unfolds across 22 in-game days divided into morning, afternoon, and evening segments, during which the protagonist explores everyday locations such as schools, parks, and city streets.
+Through player-driven choices, he meets, interacts with, and courts one of fourteen potential romantic partners, while contending with rival suitors and managing limited time, with each branching route culminating in a romantic outcome shaped by the player's initiative and decisions.

 Gameplay

 Dōkyūsei revolves around wandering through different locations in a town, conversing with whatever character the player happens to meet.
 To finish the storyline of a particular girl, the main challenge is to learn the times of day when the girl will be in a location.

 Ports and remake

-Dōkyūsei was ported to FM Towns and Sharp X68000 in 1993, PC Engine and MS-DOS in 1995, and Sega Saturn in 1996.
+Dōkyūsei was ported to FM Towns and X68000 in 1993, PC Engine and MS-DOS in 1995, and Saturn in 1996.
 A heavily altered Windows version was released in 1999.
-A Windows version using the updated art but with the original script was released in 2008.
+Another Windows version using the updated art but with the original script was released in 2008.

 Logo of the English translation of the 2021 remake.

 A remake (based on the 1999 Windows version) was released in 2021 in Japan and in 2022 in English and Chinese, as Dōkyūsei: Bangin' Summer.
 The international version of the remake was developed by the company Shiravune, a subsidiary of DMM Games.
 Both an all-ages and adult version was released, with the adult version containing erotic scenes and racier dialogue.
-The remake was ported to PlayStation 4 and Nintendo Switch in Japan in 2024.
+The remake was ported to PlayStation 4 and Nintendo Switch in Japan in 2024 and later localized outside Japan in 2025.